distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 The reason for this is because the communications between the web application and the cloud will be simplified and speeded up.
 Since the web application is running on the same program (same address space) as the node software, web responses can query the cloud immediatelly.
 We also do not need to write an additional communications layer between the web application and the cloud.

 In contrast to the initial design, we have decided that the web client will supersede the mobile client (mobile application).
 Thus, the website is designed to be mobile friendly.
 We made this decision due to time constraints.
-However, because the web SPA is written in React.js, it could be argued that making a React Native mobile app will not take as much time if more development time was available.
+However, because the web SPA is written in `React.js` ([https://reactjs.org]()), it could be argued that making a `React Native` mobile app will not take as much time if more development time was available.

 #### 3.4.
 Compression Layer